|

 in which an explosive gas/air mixture may be continuously

 present or present for long periods.
+For this

 reason, Apollo fire detectors are made intrinsically safe